 Re-Examine Online Details

-For those who choose to log on to the insurer’s website for online renewal, re-checking the details filled in the online form is a must do.
-It is essential to provide accurate information when applying for a renewal otherwise it may delay the procedure for an even longer duration, leaving the car owner vulnerable in the meanwhile.
+For those who choose to log on to the insurer’s website for online renewal, re-checking the details filled in the online form is a must-do.
+It is essential to provide accurate information when applying for renewal otherwise it may delay the procedure for an even longer duration, leaving the car owner vulnerable in the meanwhile.